 Elspeth Graham teaches early-modern and contemporary literature and cultural history.
 Her main research interests are: seventeenth century nonconformity; early-modern women's writing; autobiography; the critical medical humanities; early-modern human/non-human animal relationships; and early-modern cultures of playing.
-Her concerns in all of these areas are often informed by phenomenology and affect theory; cultural history; or philosophy (especially ethics) and are focussed through questions about: the meaning of the human; the dissociation and re-association of sensibility between the arts, humanities and sciences; and connectivity or the inbetween.
+Her concerns in all of these areas are often informed by phenomenology and affect theory; cultural and art history; the medical and theoretical sciences; or philosophy (especially ethics) and are focussed through questions about: the meaning of the human; the dissociation and re-association of sensibility between the arts, humanities and sciences; and connectivity or the inbetween.

 1986, University of Manchester, United Kingdom, PhD, English Literature